 Overlays are video or image clips that are shown over the main video.
-You can use these to create a split screen or picture in picture effect, add a logo or watermark, or insert a short clip without cutting the main video.
-Also, you can use overlays with the Chroma key tool.
+You can use these to create a split screen or picture in picture effect, add a logo or watermark, create a Chroma Key effect, or insert a short clip without cutting the main video.